lucklove/nua/ENGLISH-README.md

 - pass reference of primitive type to nua
 - return reference of primitive type in the function you registered to nua
 - use non-const reference of primitive type as args in the function you registered to nua
-- return reference of primitive type from nua to c++
+- return reference of primitive type from lua to c++

 The primitive types include:
 - all number type in c++(bool, char, unsigned char, int, etc).